garystafford/kstreams-on-msk/README.md

 jar (`shadowJar`) using [`com.github.johnrengelman.shadow`](https://github.com/johnrengelman/shadow).
 The application was compiled using Java [OpenJDK 8u322](https://mail.openjdk.java.net/pipermail/jdk8u-dev/2022-January/014522.html).
 The application was run from within an OpenJDK 8u322 container on an Amazon EKS cluster.
-The Kafka API commands were run from within a container, containing the Kafka APIs, also running on the same Amazon EKS cluster.
+The Kafka API commands were run from within a second container, containing the Kafka APIs, also running on the same Amazon EKS cluster.
 The Amazon MSK cluster was running Apache Kafka version 2.8.1.

 ## Build, Copy, and Run the KStreams Application on EKS/MSK